 In the field of optics, lens collimation is a crucial technology that achieves the parallelization of light through specifically designed lenses, thereby improving the performance and precision of optical systems.
 This article will introduce the working principle of lens collimation from two core aspects.

 The core principle of lens collimation is based on the phenomenon of light refraction.
 When light passes from one medium into another, its propagation direction changes, which is known as refraction.
-The two basic types of lenses are convex lenses and concave lenses, which converge and diverge light, respectively.
+The two basic types of lenses are concave and convex lenses, which converge and diverge light, respectively.
 To achieve collimation, convex lenses are usually used to receive and focus divergent light, and then, through appropriate lens design, cause these light rays to exit the other side of the lens in a parallel form.
 This design utilizes the shape and refractive index of the lens, achieving collimation through precise calculation and control.

 In some cases, a single lens may not suffice to produce a high-quality parallel beam.
 At this point, a combination of lenses can be used to achieve light parallelization.
 For example, in telescopes and lasers, a combination of convex and concave lenses is often used to optimize the light path.
 When light first passes through a convex lens for focusing and then through a concave lens for divergence, a parallel light beam is formed.
 This combination design not only improves the parallelism of light but also reduces aberrations and distortions in the optical system, thereby enhancing overall optical performance.